jhalkola/PWP/README.md

 ## Pytests

 To run the database and API pytests, run command `pytest --disable-pytest-warnings` in the "tests" folder.
-To run pytest with coverage, use `pytest --disable-pytest-warnings --cov-report term-missing --cov=app`.
+To run pytest with coverage, use `pytest --disable-pytest-warnings --cov-report term-missing --cov=movietracker`.